R'

 R’, pronounced “R prime” is a lower level unsafe subset of the Radiance programming language, that serves as the foundation for building the Radiant operating system and bootstrapping the full Radiance language.
 By providing direct memory access, pointer arithmetic, and hardware control capabilities, R’ enables the construction of essential system components like the kernel, device drivers, and runtime environment, on top of which Radiance applications can be built.

 The R’ subset will therefore be designed and implemented first, after which the full language will be built using R’ as the implementation language.
+R’ is focused on simplicity of implementation, predictability, and familiarity with other system languages.

 Status